Apothecaries' Hall of Dublin

 The Apothecaries' Hall today

-Crest of the Apothecaries' Hall of Dublin
+The Armorial Bearings of the Company of Apothecaries’ Hall

-Crest of the Apothecaries' Hall of Dublin
+The Armorial Bearings of the Company of Apothecaries’ Hall

 Today the focus of Apothecaries’ Hall is on the promotion and preservation of the history of medicine and pharmacy in Ireland.
 The Hall runs an annual Charles Lucas Memorial Lecture on an aspect of the history of pharmacy in Ireland.
-With RCPI the Hall also funded a PhD Fellowship in the history of medicine (2015-2018), this was awarded to Fiona Shannon for her research project Irish Traditional Medicine Post Independence: An analysis of the ‘Schools' Manuscript Collection’.
+With RCPI the Company has funded two PhDs in the history of medicine.
+These were awarded to